Gutleben/OldSVN/Readme.txt

-This will show if the repo can handle
+This will show if the repo can handle this svn to git transfer